ccorcos/elmish/README.md

 ## To Do

-- time-travel component
 - time-travel import/export/save sequences
-- hot-swap with webpack

-- convert github example to use the new pattern
+- convert github example to js and use the new pattern
+- composable query component / github service
 - http side-effect caching component
 - list of components -- how to handle multiple dispatch handlers? should just compose them but...

 - performance, lazy, memoize